-Lauren Canha joined the Division of Gastroenterology at MGH in June 2020 as a clinical research coordinator working under Dr. Hamed Khalili and Dr. Michael Dougan.
+Lauren Canha joined the CTEU in June 2020 as a clinical research coordinator working under Dr. Hamed Khalili and Dr. Michael Dougan.
 She graduated from the College of the Holy Cross in 2020 with a BS in Biology.
 She works on several research studies investigating microbial and immunologic changes in microscopic colitis, the effects of diet and lifestyle factors on ulcerative colitis, and the causes and effective treatments for eosinophilic esophagitis.

 Marina Magicheva-Gupta, MPH

 Marina joined the Clinical and Translational Epidemiology Unit at Mass General in May 2019.
 She works as a Clinical Research Project Manager supporting multiple clinical trials in the prevention of gastrointestinal cancer using chemopreventative drugs and lifestyle interventions.
 Marina graduated from University of Massachusetts Lowell in 2018 with a master’s degree in Public Health.
 Prior to joining the CTEU, Marina worked as a program/project coordinator for the Massachusetts Department of Public Health supporting epidemiological research in maternal & child health.

 Casey joined the CTEU in April 2021 as a clinical research coordinator in Dr. Alisa Manning’s lab.
 He is interested in contributing data visualizations and synthesizing project results for gene-environment interactive studies.
 Casey graduated with a BM from Berklee College of Music.